Rear naked choke: "Figure four" or "short" variation

-When applied properly, unconsciousness occurs in less than 10 seconds and recovery from the choke is just as quick.
+When applied properly, unconsciousness occurs in less than 10 seconds, and recovery from the choke is just as quick.
+The choke can be applied with only one arm, either standing, kneeling/sitting, or lying down, leaving the other arm free to grapple or strike the opponent.

-"Body lock" or "hooks" variation
+"Body lock" or "hooks" variations on the usage of legs

 The placement of the legs usually falls into two categories.
 The first is a body lock.
 The attacker places one of their legs across the stomach or lower chest of the victim.
-They then place their other leg over their own shin, creating a figure-four with their legs.
-This allows them to limit movement and stay close to the back of their victim.
+They then place their other leg over their shin, creating a figure-four with their legs.
+This allows them to limit movement and stay close to the back of their victim, also possibly immobilising the victim's arms via the attacker's legs if flexible/long enough.
 This technique was used by Anderson Silva against Dan Henderson and by Jim Miller against Melvin Guillard.
 The other common technique is known as using "hooks".
-In this version the attacker places their legs inside of the victim's legs.
+In this version, the attacker places their legs inside the victim's legs.
 They then move their legs out, placing their shin behind the victim's knees, essentially using their shins and feet as hooks to control the victim's legs.
 This variation leaves the attacker open to the possibility of leglocks from their opponent, as they are attacking the choke.
+When standing, the legs can either pull the opponent down or trip them, transitioning to kneeling/sitting or lying down, or strike the opponent.

 "Clasping hands" variation

 This variation (also known as Palm to Palm) has the supporting hand clasp the hand of the choking arm, allowing more pressure to be applied to the neck, but losing some of the control of the head.
 This alters the choke somewhat so that it is more likely to be applied as an airway-restricting choke or mixed blood and air choke, which results in more pain but a slower choke-out.
 As such, this technique is less frequently used at advanced levels in Judo.
 Nonetheless, it has seen some successful applications in mixed martial arts competition: for instance, it was used by Fedor Emelianenko, a heavyweight champion in PRIDE, to defeat Kazuyuki Fujita at the PRIDE 26 event in 2003.
 Fujita tapped out about five seconds after the choke was applied.
 He used it again to defeat former UFC Heavyweight Champion Tim Sylvia in 36 seconds.
-Sylvia tapped out immediately once the choke was sunk in and after the fight described it as being very painful.
-It was also used by Ultimate Fighting Championship fighter Matt Hughes to defeat Frank Trigg in their second fight which was adapted from a hand-on-biceps version of the rear naked choke.
+Sylvia tapped out immediately once the choke was sunk in, and after the fight described it as being very painful.
+It was also used by Ultimate Fighting Championship fighter Matt Hughes to defeat Frank Trigg in their second fight, which was adapted from a hand-on-biceps version of the rear naked choke.

 Anderson Silva also used the clasping hands variation when he defeated Dan Henderson in the UFC.
-Joe Lauzon used this choke in his fight against Melvin Guillard, initially using the standard version, then switching to a palm to palm.
+Joe Lauzon used this choke in his fight against Melvin Guillard, initially using the standard version, then switching to a palm-to-palm.